Why We Built Splitorium

 Why Splitorium Is Different

-When I started building Splitorium, I set a few rules:
+When I started building Splitorium, I focused on solving real problems that organizers face:

 The moment that crystallized this: standing in a restaurant in rural Spain, no cell signal, trying to add an expense before I forgot who paid.